iqtree/iqtree.github.io/doc/Frequently-Asked-Questions.md

     The consensus tree is then written to `.contree` file.

-4. You can also perform the analysis on the original alignment and map the support values onto the obtained ML tree by:
+4. You can also perform the analysis on the original alignment:

         iqtree-omp -nt 4 -s input_alignment ...

+    and map the support values onto the obtained ML tree:

         iqtree -sup input_alignment.treefile -t alltrees

     The ML tree with assigned bootstrap supports is written to `.suptree` file.